 With more patients recovering and being discharged from hospitals and home isolation (in case of mild and moderate cases), India’s COVID-19 recoveries have reached nearly 2 million (19,19,842).
 This has ensured that the difference between the recovered and active cases continues to expand.
-It is 12,42,942 today.
+It is 12,42,942 on Monday.

 The actual case load of the country, viz. the Active Cases (6,76,900 on date) has reduced and currently comprises only 25.57% of the total positive cases.